airbr/golang-hugo-blog/content/posts/HAR.md

 Celebrate!
 Its a bit of a rough method but a handy trick.
 Perhaps consider deleting the HAR file when finished after this export procedure.

+All you are doing is what your browser is already doing, by using dev tools you are merely levelling up the convenience of this feature.